PR Agency RFP Template That Exposes Hidden Costs and Team Bait-and-Switch

 8 sections · Generated by Complivex

-Forces agencies to name specific journalists, show recent placements, and prove tier-1 publication relationships instead of database access claims
+Forces agencies to name specific journalists, show recent placements, and prove tier-one publication relationships rather than waving at Cision or Muck Rack database access.

-Requires written staffing commitments, senior team time percentages, and replacement protocols to prevent bait-and-switch tactics
+Requires written staffing commitments, senior team time percentages, and replacement protocols.
+Closes the bait-and-switch gap where pitched senior teams disappear after signing.

 Crisis Management Infrastructure

-Demands specific response protocols, named contacts, mobile numbers, and pre-drafted scenarios rather than generic 'crisis experience' claims
+Demands specific response protocols, named contacts with mobile numbers, and pre-drafted scenarios rather than generic 'crisis experience' claims on a capabilities slide.

-Itemizes event support, media training, crisis activation fees, vendor markups, and all potential overages that typically destroy budgets
+Itemizes event support, media training, crisis activation fees, vendor markups, and the recurring overages that quietly inflate annual cost beyond the contracted retainer.

-Tests actual market knowledge, competitor analysis capabilities, and regulatory compliance understanding for your specific sector
+Tests actual market knowledge, competitor analysis, and regulatory compliance understanding for your specific sector.

-Defines response times, deliverable standards, cancellation terms, and performance guarantees with specific penalty clauses
+Defines response times, deliverable standards, cancellation terms, and performance-related fee adjustments with named clauses rather than open scope language.

 Use this template to create your PR / Communications Agency RFP